African Borderlands Research Network (ABORNE) Annual Meeting

 The African Borderlands Research Network (ABORNE) annual meeting is a leading event on interdisciplinary research on African borders and borderlands in the world.
 Since the ABORNE network was founded in Edinburgh in 2007, meetings and other related events have been held on a nearly yearly basis in both Africa and Europe.

-Divided by 81’000 kilometers of land borders, the African continent is multiplying initiatives to implement the principles of unity and solidarity formulated since the creation of the Organization of African Unity in 1963.
+Divided by 81’000 km of land borders, the African continent is multiplying initiatives to implement the principles of unity and solidarity formulated since the creation of the Organization of African Unity in 1963.
 In July 2019, for example, the African Union launched the African Continental Free Trade Area (AfCFTA), a common market that should promote economic exchanges and strengthen continental integration between countries.
 These initiatives are intended to cope with the often rapid development of informal trade and the emergence of global networks that connect Africa to the rest of the world.
 Border areas, in particular, are home to vibrant local economies, in which dense cross-border networks of traders and suppliers offer significant opportunities for value addition and job creation, especially in the fast-growing food sector.

 In recent decades, however, the multiplication of trade facilitation initiatives in Africa has been accompanied by a deterioration of security conditions in border areas.
 Trade activities have been significantly disrupted by political insecurity, with major consequences for local livelihoods.
 One of the peculiarities of the conflicts in the continent is indeed to exploit border areas, even as states seek to promote formal exchanges.
 In the Gulf of Guinea, for example, porous borders have greatly encouraged the rebellions that ripped apart Sierra Leone, Liberia and Côte d’Ivoire from the early 1990s.

-More recently, Sahelian and Saharan border areas have served as a base for many armed groups to destabilise the states of the region, from eastern Mauritania to Lake Chad.
+More recently, Sahelian and Saharan border areas have served as a base for many armed groups to destabilize the states of the region, from eastern Mauritania to Lake Chad.
 Recent studies show, for example, that border regions are proportionally more dangerous than other regions in West Africa, due to a combination of terrorist and trafficking activities.
 In Central Africa, rebel groups such as the Lord’s Resistance Army (LRA) have perfected the art of eluding military counter-offensives and caused massive human rights violations across borders.
 In the Horn of Africa, Al-Shabaab has contributed to destabilization of Somalia and its neighboring countries since the mid-2000s.
 Similar developments have been observed in North and Southern Africa.

 In this context, many African countries are in the difficult situation of having to pursue their regional integration efforts without having the resources to control their borders.
-This imbalance in the regional integration process penalises both trade and political stability as criminal activity develop in the absence of security, while the temptation to resort to violence increases in areas where there are few trade possibilities.
+This imbalance in the regional integration process penalizes both trade and political stability as criminal activity develop in the absence of security, while the temptation to resort to violence increases in areas where there are few trade possibilities.
 Because of unstable border areas, many opportunities for local territorial development are left unexploited.
 These include infrastructure upgrades, improved market access, food systems transformation, as well as worker mobility.

 The objective of the ABORNE annual meeting organised by the OECD Sahel and West Africa Club (SWAC/OECD) and the University of Florida Sahel Research Group (SRG) in Paris in 2020 is to rethink the complicated relationships that bind trade and security in African borderlands.